Centre for Socioeconomic and Territorial Studies

 Integrated Phd Researcher

-Political economy of austerity; Theoretical and epistemological foundations of the crisis of 2007-2008 and of the public policies to deal with the crisis; Values, (in)commensurability of value and valuation; Individual and collective decision making in context of moral difficulty; Institutional economics.
+Political economy of austerity; Theoretical and epistemological foundations of crises and of the public policies to deal with them; International economic organizations; Values and valuation.

 Ana Costa is a professor at ISCTE – Lisbon University Institute (Political Economy Department of the School of Social Sciences) and researcher at DINAMIA’CET (Research Centre for Socioeconomic Change and the Territory).
 She graduated in Economics and concluded a Master in Development and International Cooperation at ISEG and a PhD in Economics at ISCTE.
-She is subdirector of DINÂMIA’CET.
-She is also member of the Observatory about Crisis and Alternatives (Centre for Social Studies - University of Coimbra), in collaboration with the International Labour Organisation (ILO).
+She was subdirector of DINÂMIA’CET.
+Member of the Observatory about Crisis and Alternatives (Centre for Social Studies - University of Coimbra), in collaboration with the International Labour Organisation (ILO).

 research project at dinâmia'cet-Iscte